- Fellowship program details

 Our program coordinator and mentors, along with senior management, encourage the fellows to take advantage of all opportunities available to them — whether it is attending a board retreat to learn more about governance, observing surgical procedures or visiting a community-based clinic.
 Our project-based model has allowed fellows to lead projects in areas such as supply chain operations, emergency management, solid organ transplant services and major campus planning and construction efforts, to name a few.
 Our current fellows provide valuable contributions within their departments and the organization as a whole during their experience.
 Rush University Medical Center is also a part of Rush Health, a clinically integrated network of four hospitals and over 1,200 physicians.
 Fellows have opportunities to learn about its efforts and work on projects across the network.

-Executive Vice President and COO, Rush University Medical Center
+President, Rush University Medical Center

 Fellowship program details